ad3ller/emonitor/docs/source/configure.rst

 serial settings
 ---------------

+Classes for communicating with specific devices are accessible via the `device_class` setting.
+E.g.,

+:device_class:

+    generic.Generic

+    pfeiffer.MaxiGauge

+    lakeshore.Model_336

+    lakeshore.Model_331

+These subclasses of ``serial.Serial`` have preconfigured settings and custom methods.
+To read sensor data, ``emonitor`` attempts to call ``emonitor/devices/[device_class].read_data(**settings)``.

-It should be possible to configure ``emonitor`` to communicate with most serial devices using the settings listed below.
+It should be possible to configure ``emonitor`` to communicate with most serial devices using `device_class=generic.Generic` and the settings listed below.
+Examples for configuring generic devices are available in `emonitor/examples/generic.ini`.

 ==================  =====================================================
 key                 description